eoinlarkin/eoinlarkin/README.md

-I am a Production Engineer working for for a trading firm in Dublin, Ireland.
+Production Engineer currently working for a trading firm in Dublin, Ireland.

-Prior to focusing on systems / big data I worked as an actuary building models.

 💬 Interests:
 -  Statistics and machine learning